tangentyh/notes-of-tan/javaNotes.md

      ```
      - processing -- Unicode escape sequences are processed before the code is parsed
      - other escapes -- `\b`, `\t`, `\n`, `\r`
+     - `native2ascii` -- CLI for converting the native character encoding to plain ASCII, removed in JDK 9 due to the ability to support UTF-8 based properties resource bundles
    - code unit -- a 16-bit value
      - supplementary characters -- whose code points are greater than `U+FFFF`, encoded as consecutive pairs of code units, a range of 2048 unused values of the basic multilingual plane
      - surrogates area -- high-surrogates range `U+D800` to `U+DBFF` for the first code unit, low-surrogates range `U+DC00` to `U+DFFF` for the second code unit